ripley2459/craftorium/wiki/Substances.md

 The `composition` method will determine which substances are present in the main substance and in what quantity.

+- `Substance/string` can either be a substance (see how to get a substance) or a substance id.
 - `amount` > 0

 #### Possible